jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 will be needed is the path to this keystore and the passphrase used to encrypt it.

-Now we need to add funds to our Wanchain account.
+Now you'll need to add funds to our Wanchain account.
 The easiest way to get some testnet WAN is to use a faucet, such as this one:
 [Wanchain Testnet Faucet](https://faucet1.wanchain.org).

-Next you'll need to set up a new Bitcoin address.
+Next you'll need to set up a new Bitcoin address as well.
 You can use the `bitcoin-cli` command to create a new Bitcoin address.

 ```
 $ bitcoin-cli -testnet getnewaddress
 ```